Research Interests

 I have a long-standing interest in the description and analysis of Mbyá, a Tupí-Guaraní language spoken in Argentina, Brazil and Paraguay.
 I have been doing linguistic fieldwork on Mbyá in these three countries since 2007.

-My main theoretical interest is the study of meaning (semantics and pragmatics), and its relation to word and sentence structure (morphosyntax).
-Two topics I have investigated in this area are the expression of tense and aspect (temporal marking on nouns, vacuous uses of the present tense, and resultative predicates) and the expression of comparison and related operations, in particular cross-linguistic variation in this domain.
-I am currently interested in referential choice and reference tracking, i.e. choices that speakers make in the production of referential expressions, and strategies that they follow when tracking the reference of expressions in discourse.
+Another research interest is the study of meaning (semantics and pragmatics) in relation to word and sentence structure (morphosyntax).
+Some topics I have investigated in this area are the expression of tense and aspect (temporal marking on nouns, vacuous uses of the present tense, and resultative predicates), the expression of incremental additivity from a morpho-semantic and typological perspective, generalized bare singular nominals and complex predicates (restructuring and converbs in Mbyá).

 Language Documentation